jrr4138/jrr4138/README.md

 - 👋 Hi, I’m Josh Ross
 - 👀 I’m interested in coding, bowling, golf, traveling with friends
 - 🌱 I’m currently working on an Augmented Reality app for Engineering concepts and principles
-- 📫 How to reach me: email - joshbuscus228@gmail.com
+- 📫 How to reach me:
+Email - joshbuscus228@gmail.com
+Discord - Ohhhh I Missed#8397

 <!---
 jrr4138/jrr4138 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.